Where Is Cancun On A Map

 Cancun's Proximity to Other Key Locations

 Understanding Cancun's location also means considering its proximity to other important destinations.
-The city is a gateway to the Riviera Maya, a stunning stretch of coastline that extends south from Cancun to Tulum.
+Worth adding: the city is a gateway to the Riviera Maya, a stunning stretch of coastline that extends south from Cancun to Tulum.
 This region is home to a variety of attractions, including Playa del Carmen, a popular tourist town known for its vibrant nightlife and beautiful beaches; Cozumel, an island renowned for its world-class diving and snorkeling; and Tulum, a Mayan city perched dramatically on a cliff overlooking the Caribbean Sea.

 Cancun International Airport (CUN) is one of the busiest airports in Latin America, connecting Cancun to major cities around the world.
 This makes it easily accessible for international travelers.
 The airport is located approximately 20 minutes from the Hotel Zone and offers a wide range of transportation options, including taxis, buses, and private shuttles.